-In 2013, we resolved the CdC litigation by paying a €37.5 million (final settlement payment of €36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
-In 2015, the ADM assessed additional fees of €19.8 million (which were to be collected by Cirsa and on behalf of Cirsa and certain of our operating partners) (the "ADM Determination").
+In 2013, we resolved the CdC litigation by paying €37.5 million (final settlement payment of €36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
+In 2015, the ADM assessed additional fees of €19.8 million (which were to be collected by Cirsa Gaming and on behalf of Cirsa Gaming and certain of our operating partners) (the "ADM Determination").
 We have paid a total of €18.2 million of this amount.
-There is an additional €1.6 million of the ADM Determination left to be paid, which is owed by certain of our partner operators, and the decision of the Regional Administrative Court of Lazio is pending regarding whether Cirsa has joint and several liability to pay this remaining amount.
+There is an additional €1.6 million of the ADM Determination left to be paid, which is owed by certain of our partner operators.
+On June 24, 2019, the Regional Administrative Court of Lazio issued judgment No. 8204/2019, stating, among other things, that the payment obligation set forth by the ADM Determination shall be borne not only by the concessionaires, but shall be split between all operators in the gaming sector (including site operators and partners) proportionally to the payment of the ADM assessed obligations on the basis of the relevant contractual agreements.
 See "Regulation."
 While we take certain actions in order to attempt to mitigate the impact of additional fees when they arise, there can be no assurance that we will be successful in doing so.
 In addition, a number of local authorities in Italy have issued orders and enacted regulations that purport to place further restrictions on where slot machines and VLTs can be located.
-The 2016 Italian Stability Law directed the Italian Treasury to issue new regulations aimed at-inter alia-reducing by 30% the number of slot machines that were in operation on July 31, 2015 in the context of a broader process of technical improvement and modernization of the existing slot machines.
+The 2016 Italian Stability Law directed the Italian Treasury to issue new regulations aimed at-inter alia-reducing by 30% the number of slot machines that were in operation on July 31, 2015 in the context of a broader process of technical improvement and modernization of the existing slot machines (in such context, new technical requirements were introduced also by Decree 94934/RU published by the ADM on July 31, 2019).
 We may incur additional expenses in order to comply with these new requirements which may impact the financial results of our Italian operations.
 See "Regulation."

 In addition, the Argentina Business has been directly and indirectly subject to a variety of legal proceedings and other claims over the past years, some of which are significant.
 These proceedings and claims have included several proceedings regarding the validity of its casino license, criminal proceedings against a number of its directors and employees in Argentina relating to the importation of a riverboat casino into Argentina and potential tax claims by municipal tax authorities.
 Effective July 3, 2018, the Argentina Business no longer constitutes a part of the Group business parameter.
-Even though the Argentina Business is no longer part of the Group, claims and actions could potentially be brought against us in connection with these other and other legacy litigation matters.
-To the extent any claims and liabilities resulting from such legacy litigation might not be recoverable against indemnities given by the Original Sellers under the Original Acquisition Agreement, such claims and liabilities could have a material adverse effect on our results of operations, business and financial results.
+Even though the Argentina Business is no longer part of the Group, claims and actions could potentially be brought against us in connection with these and other legacy litigation matters.
+To the extent any claims and liabilities resulting from such legacy litigation might not be recoverable against indemnities given by the sellers under the Original Acquisition Agreement, such claims and liabilities could have a material adverse effect on our results of operations, business and financial results.